codemagic-ci-cd/codemagic-docs/content/yaml-publishing/cloudflare-pages.md

 ## Publish to Cloudflare Pages

-After you have created your page from the [Cloudflare dashboard](https://dash.cloudflare.com/) and gave it a name, you can configure automatic publishing in your `codemagic.yaml`.
+After you have created your page from the [Cloudflare dashboard](https://dash.cloudflare.com/) and given it a name, you can configure automatic publishing in your `codemagic.yaml`.

-First we need to install `wingler`, which is a command-line tool for building with Cloudflare developer products, and then publish our website.
+First, we need to install `wrangler`, which is a command-line tool for building with Cloudflare developer products, and then publish our website.

 Add the following script to your `publishing` section: